 - This course can be tailored to suit your clinical interests, including choice of MSc project.

-- Attendance at two blocks of 5 days each for lectures, tutorials and practical tuition.
+- Attendance at two blocks for lectures, tutorials and practical tuition and attendance for assessments.

-- Additional distance learning support is made available to our students in the form of web-based interactive lectures and formative assessments on Cardiff University “Blackboard” or MedaPhor Ltd. Website.
-Students will also be able to receive feedback by course tutors on ultrasound images sent from own location digitally on the course’s appropriate forms.
+- Additional learning resources are available to our students in the form of web-based interactive lectures, videos and formative assessments on Cardiff University's Learning Central Website.
+Students will also be able to receive feedback from course tutors on their acquired ultrasound images sent digitally on the course’s appropriate forms.

 The programme accepts health professionals who are either already working, or intend to work, in the fields of obstetric and/or gynaecological ultrasound.
-The academic component includes the study of core modules; (1) current applications of ultrasound and imaging modalities in obstetrics and gynaecology, (2) the underlying scientific principles, safety, and equipment design, as well as a choice from any of the following; (3) research methodology, statistics and evidence-based medicine, (4) team working and inter professional practice, (5) legal aspects of care, and (6) management issues in ultrasound practice.
+The academic component includes the study of core modules: current applications of ultrasound and imaging modalities in obstetrics and gynaecology, the underlying scientific principles, safety, and equipment design, as well as a choice from any of the following:

 This is a modular programme.
-First block of teaching is in October, second block of teaching in February and end of year exams are in July.
-Block dates for 2013-14:
+This course is delivered online with some lectures and assessments taking place on-site.
+Students can submit work online, and acquire relevant ultrasound skills in their own work environment.
+All learning material is available on Learning Central.
+The first block of teaching is in September/October, the second block of teaching in February and end of year exams are in July.

 The aim of this module is to give students a background knowledge and understanding of the physics of ultrasound as applied to medicine and the associated machine related skills.
 (20 M credits)

 MET880 – Practice of Level 1 Obstetric Ultrasound: